singularityware/singularityware.github.io/pages/docs/overview/faq.md

 $ sudo singularity bootstrap ubuntu-latest.img ubuntu.def
 ```

+Make sure you are running Singularity >2.2 to make full use of this feature.

 ### Can a Singularity container be multi-threaded?

 Yes.
 Singularity imposes no limitations on forks, threads or processes in general.